Dinehub1/reward_jar_4/APPLE_WALLET_FIXES.md

 - Enhanced testing and validation tools

 ### 🚀 Ready for Production
 The Apple Wallet PKPass generation is now fully compliant with Apple's requirements and ready for production use.
-Users can successfully add passes to their Apple Wallet without any "unsupported file type" errors.
+Users can successfully add passes to their Apple Wallet without any installation errors.

 ---

 **Last Updated**: January 2025
-**Status**: Production Ready ✅
+**Status**: ✅ Production Ready